Fantasy (M83 album)

 Fantasy is the ninth studio album by French band M83, released on 17 March 2023 through Virgin Records France and Mute Records.
 It was announced on 10 January 2023 alongside the release of the lead single "Oceans Niagara".
-The band will tour North America and Europe in support of the album from April to August 2023.
+The band toured North America and Europe in support of the album from April to August 2023.

 Background and recording

 Gonzalez worked on the album throughout 2021 with longtime bandmate Joe Berry and producer Justin Meldal-Johnsen, explaining that he wanted a "band feel" and to "make music in a room with musicians and jam around and see what happened", which made "enough material to turn all these jams into an album".
 Gonzalez further called the album "a gift to [him]self" made "without the pressure of selling records" as he rejected commerciality after the success of Hurry Up, We're Dreaming (2011), which he described as "almost too much" for him.
-The album also focuses on "the interplay of guitars and synths", which Gonzalez felt is "closer to the energy" of the band's previous album, particularly Before the Dawn Heals Us (2005).
+The album also focuses on "the interplay of guitars and synths", which Gonzalez felt is "closer to the energy" of the band's previous work, particularly Before the Dawn Heals Us (2005).